TomPace101/nanopore_diffusion/notes.md

 - loaddata commands are run during simulator initialization
 - dataextraction commands are run after the simulation is complete
 - datasteps commands are run more than once during a simulation, after each iteration (or some multiple thereof)

-The post-processing yaml is different from the simulators in that one yaml file contains information to instantiate 3 different classes: collectors, collection plots, and model plots.
-The mesh generation is different from the simulators in that one yaml file contains data used by several different steps in the process.

-But here's some things that can help: customization allows new plotfunctions and prepfunctions for plotting.
-For collection, we could have a command list which can add columns.
-Customizaton adds to the available methods.

-This means we need to organize the customizations a little more.

 We have 4 abstractions:
 - Request